smithz852/js-sports-squares/README.md

 ## Description

+Version with backend switched to PostgresSQL compatable.
+For the original version please visit [Here](https://github.com/KyleGru/sports-squares).

 Who doesn't like organized gambling?
 Sports Squares is a fun interactive application that lets you, the user, participate in the sports squares game.
 The game involves a grid divided into rows and columns, typically 10 by 10, resulting in 100 squares.
 One team is represented by the rows, and the other team is represented by columns.
 Squares can be purchased and users can select whatever squares they choose.
 Once all the squares are sold or when all players have purchased and selected squares to their liking.
 The game can begin!

 Numbers ranging from 0 to 9 are randomly assigned to the rows and columns.
 Each row and column will have a unique combination of numbers.